rametta/monjoi/README.md

 #### Post hooks

-Useful for formatting response or triggering other operations.
-Post hooks should generally return objects because they will be passed to the next hook.
+Useful for formatting db responses or triggering other operations.
+Post hooks should generally **return** objects because they will be passed to the next hook.

 Any hook that **returns a rejected promise** will cancel the hook chain.